 Hot Water Bottles: However old fashioned it may be, the hot water bottle is still effective.
 That said, keeping a plastic container with boiling hot water at the foot of your bed is hardly peril free.

-It is a thin, temperature-controlled mattress pad that fits over your mattress and under your bedsheets.
-You can set the temperature to anywhere between 55–110 degrees Fahrenheit and can utilize the ChiliPad to keep you warm if you’re feeling cold.
+They are temperature-controlled mattress pads that fit over your mattress and under your bedsheets.
+You can operate the system anywhere between 55–115 degrees Fahrenheit and can utilize chiliPAD or OOLER to keep you warm if you’re feeling cold.
 Or use our new temperature controlled weighted blankets the chiliBLANKET.

-All this is accomplished in a safe, EMF-free environment, as the ChiliPad utilizes no electricity in the pad itself.
-It merely circulates water through silicone tubes and will steadily heat or cool that water to the optimal temperature of your preference.
+All this is accomplished in a safe, EMF-free environment, as the chiliPAD, OOLER and chiliBLANKET utilize no electricity in the pads themselves.
+They merely circulate water through silicone tubes and will steadily heat or cool that water to the optimal temperature of your preference.